theochem/horton/doc/user_ap1rog.rst

 Response density matrices
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Horton supports the calculation of the response 1- and 2-particle reduced density matrices (1-RDM and 2-RDM), :math:`\gamma_{pq}` and :math:`\Gamma_{pqrs}`, respectively.
+HORTON supports the calculation of the response 1- and 2-particle reduced density matrices (1-RDM and 2-RDM), :math:`\gamma_{pq}` and :math:`\Gamma_{pqrs}`, respectively.
 Since AP1roG is a product of natural geminals, the 1-RDM is diagonal and is calculated from

 .. math::
     \gamma_p = \langle \Psi_0| (1+\hat{\Lambda}) a^\dagger_p a_p | \textrm{AP1roG} \rangle,